-You can still have a great time at the Universal Orlando theme parks if you visit during pregnancy.
+You can still have a great time at the Universal Studios Orlando during pregnancy.
 You’ll be able to find plenty to see and do at Universal Studios and the Islands of Adventure.
-Provided you are in good general health and are enjoying a health pregnancy, then the trip should offer you plenty of fun, even if you have to pass on some of the more thrilling rides and attractions.
+Provided you are in good general health and are enjoying a healthy pregnancy, then the trip should offer you plenty of fun, even if you have to pass on some of the more thrilling rides and attractions.

 Schedule a checkup with your doctor a few says before your trip.
 Getting a clean bill of health from your obstetrician will give you confidence about traveling, and also give you the opportunity to answer any questions you may have about your trip.
 Ask for a travel copy of your medical records, and check out the location of local doctors and hospitals, just in case.